Calling your nurse

 Call so you don’t fall

-- Wear non-skid footwear.
-Your nurse can get you slippers with rubber soles.
+Wear non-skid footwear.
+Your nurse can get you non-skid socks.

 Use your walker, cane or wheelchair, if you have one.